TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 3/Mark 3.12.md

 ---

-And he charged them much that they should not make him known.
+He sternly warned them that they should not make him known.